rivethealth/mllp-http/README.md

 specification.

-This project, MLLP/HTTP, bridges these two protocols, allowing network engineers and application developers to work with familiar HTTP technlogy while interfacing with MLLP-based programs.
+This project, MLLP/HTTP, bridges these two protocols, allowing network engineers and application developers to work with familiar HTTP technology while interfacing with MLLP-based programs.

 Implements